openstack-archive/stx-docs/doc/source/installation_guide/latest/controller_storage.rst

 then applying a bootstrap configuration from the command line.
 The configured bootstrapped host becomes controller-0.

-Procedure:
+Following is the general procedure:

 #.
-Power on the server that will be controller-0 with the StarlingX ISO
+Be sure the StarlingX ISO is on a USB device and it is plugged into
-   on a USB in a bootable USB slot.
+   the USB port of the server that will be controller-0 and then power on the server.

 #.
 Configure the controller using the config_controller script.

 *************************